|Light Rail Transit Association

 A new 120 metre long platform, alongside the cricket ground, replaced the old inbound one for trams to Manchester.
 The underpass has been replaced by a new surface level crossing.
 Also the Altrincham bound platform has been extended to 120 metres. and the stop reopened to passengers on 1 September.
 Although most of the work was done during August, construction of the new gated queuing system and other works continued during September &c.
-When the new line of sight tram operating system is in use, the double length platforms will enabling two double trams to stop at a time.
+When the new line of sight tram operating system is in use, in 2010, the double length platforms will enabling two double trams to stop at a time.

 The stairs from the platforms and footbridge have been opened up.
 TVMs have been relocated, one on each platform.
 A redundant building on the outbound platform has been removed.

 Doors at the top of the stairways, which were previously closed, have been removed.
 When the new TVMs have been installed on the platforms, the booking office lobby will be closed off — former doorways, from the pavement, into it have been blocked up.
 The platform canopies have been re–roofed.

 The inbound platform canopy has been re–roofed.
 A long disused cycle store has been demolished and the booking office building wall will be restored.
 A new stairway will be built, on the eastern side of the station building, between road and station approach levels.
 At present two TVMs remain in the former booking office lobby with one on each platform.
 When the new TVMs are installed the booking office lobby will be closed off.

 The former inbound platform canopy has been removed.
 New shelters are to be provided on both platforms.
 Both lifts are to be refurbished, then access to the outbound platform lift will be through a formerly bricked up doorway in the wall that has been opened.
 When the new TVMs have been installed on the platforms, the booking office lobby will be closed off.